 Even in Ulaanbaatar, you will soon realise that it's quite a different kind of capital city.
 Yes, there are bars and restaurants, but there's a lot of tradition too.
 Try the local food, especially the mutton.
 It's also easy to get a quick fix of the country life even while you're based in Ulaanbaatar.
 The capital is flanked by the 'four holy peaks', with forests and grasslands full of animal and bird life: ideal hiking territory!

 Projects available in Mongolia

 Get work experience in one of the fastest growing cities in Central Asia – Ulaanbaatar.
-Volunteers may work within business administration, management, tourism, catering and service sectors.
+Volunteers may work within business administration, management, finance, IT and more.

 Your role as a volunteer will be to assist the local staff with the day-to-day running of orphanages and care centres in Ulaanbaatar, helping to provide extra care and support for the children.